 End Events

-An End Event indicates where a process ends.
+An End Event marks where a Process finishes.

-• There can be multiple End Events in a single level of a process.
+• There can be multiple End Events in the same process level.

-• If you don’t use an End Event, all flow elements that don’t have outgoing sequence flows will mark the End of a path in the process.
-The process won’t end until all parallel paths have been completed.
+• If no End Event is used, all flow elements that don’t have outgoing Sequence Flows will mark the end of a path in the Process.
+The Process won’t end until all parallel paths have been completed.

 End Events appear as a circle with a thick red edge.
 The marker changes according to the type of End event.